Still Reinventing At 80, Jane Fonda Says, 'I Feel Better Than I Ever Have'

 Fonda has lived many lives.
 From starlet, to fitness guru, to Vietnam protester — now 80, she's a comedic actress, securing roles at an age when many in Hollywood would have left the screen.

 Filmmaker Susan Lacy tells Fonda's story in a new HBO documentary called Jane Fonda in Five Acts.
-The first four acts are organized around the men in Fonda's life — her father and her three husbands.
-The last is Fonda's own.
+The first four acts are organized around the men in Fonda's life — her father, Henry Fonda, and her three husbands, Roger Vadim, Tom Hayden and Ted Turner.
+The last act is Fonda's own.

 Fonda acknowledges she's redefined herself again and again, but says her courage has been a constant.
 "I've always been brave," she says.
 "There's been a certain integrity and that was always there in spite of my willingness and talent at becoming who my husbands wanted me to be."